 |Weight||20.5 lb.||26.6 lb.||18.5 lb.|

 |Seat Height||19.25″ – 23″||21.3″ – 25″||19″ – 23″|

 Most bikes under $175 don’t have a hand brake, so with a front hand brake as well as a coaster brake, the SmartStart bikes are a step up.
 However, while the coaster brake worked flawlessly, the front hand brake was very finicky and hard to adjust.

 Upon first assembling the bike, the front hand brake didn’t work at all as the brake pads wouldn’t engage with the tire rim when the brake was activated.
 After tweaking the brake for about 30 minutes, we were able to get the brake functioning, but it was still not sufficient.
 As a result, don’t allow the hand brake to be a deciding factor when purchasing a SmartStart bike as it can’t be relied on to stop the bike.

 Also keep in mind that whenever a painted rim gets wet, caliper brakes don’t work as the brake pads will slide on the rim.
 Since the Elm series has painted rims (the light purple part of the wheel), expect your child to use the coaster brake to stop the bike.

-Schwinn Elm Sizes
+Schwinn Girls Bike Sizes

-For example, if your child is 40″ tall, according the Schwinn’s sizing guide, they would fit in both the 14″ and 16″ range.
+For example, if your child is 40″ tall, according to the Schwinn’s sizing guide, they would fit in both the 14″ and 16″ range.
 Based on our experience, we would recommend going with the smaller 14″.